Fair political boundaries are crucial to ensure our communities are fairly represented in Parliament.

 What are the issues?

 Constituency size.
-One of the principles of a fair Parliament is equal-sized constituencies to ensure equal representation for all citizens.
 At the moment, constituencies vary in size from less than 22,000 to more than 110,000.
-Keeping constituency sizes up-to-date will require more frequent boundary reviews, which may disrupt the link between MPs and votes.
+Whilst it's vital constituencies are similar in size, keeping constituency sizes strictly up-to-date will require more frequent boundary reviews, and regular changes to who your MP is.
 Whilst the numbers are important, it is also crucial to have a system that does not awkwardly split up or graft together different communities.

 Unfair representation.
-One of the main issues with the current law is that unregistered voters are not considered when drawing up constituency boundaries, although they are obviously still entitled to support from their MP.
-Urban and socially deprived areas where registration is low will be under-represented while affluent areas where registration is high will have disproportionate representation.
+One of the main issues with the current law is that unregistered, but eligible, voters are not considered when drawing up constituency boundaries, although they are obviously still entitled to support from their MP.
+Urban and socially deprived areas where registration is low will have less MPs while affluent areas where registration is high could have more than they deserve.

 Unbalanced power.
 It’s the job of Parliament to hold the government to account.
 If you reduce the number of MPs in Parliament without reducing the number of ministers you increase the power of the executive and make it more difficult to challenge.
 This could reduce the ability for Parliament to offer meaningful dissent and therefore to do its job effectively.